 This battery system is particularly beneficial in the cost saving arena.
 These rechargeable batteries are set up to charge overnight when usage costs for electricity are low and discharge during the day when costs increase.
 Currently, the 36 kWh system is being expanded by researchers to provide an eventual 300 kWh.

-This move will allow the battery system to provide 30% of Steinman Hall’s daytime energy usage needs and will save an estimated $6,000 a month.
+This move will allow the battery system to provide 30 percent of Steinman Hall’s daytime energy usage needs and will save an estimated $6,000 a month.
 This means that researchers need not wait until nighttime to perform their high-energy usage tasks.
 They can microwave some popcorn, watch a movie on the big screen, build a photography website and run that mass energy spectrometer during daylight hours.

 Another great thing about these zinc anode batteries is that they can provide between 5,000 and 10,000 cycle charges and they are designed to last longer than ten years.
 Part of the problem with setting up a rechargeable battery system is that they do eventually burn out and need replacing.